Pages Navigation Menu

 I can customize topics for any age and program lengths to meet any special curriculum or needs you might have.

 Two visiting authors in one week at a library event at a local elementary school.
 These kids sure do LOVE books!
 So many creative minds.
-We had fun crafting a story and meeting Flash and Ms. Shippy.

 I’d love to visit your school or community library!

-Please call my office at 806.655.4046 or email for more information by clicking on the Contact tab above.
+Contact: Call my office at 806.655.4046 or email for more information by clicking on the Contact tab above.

 Notes of Appreciation!